 Slab holders are specially constructed to store rare and expensive coin for extended periods.
 The inert plastic insert which comes in contact with the coin's edge is engineered explicitly so it will not react with the coin's metal.
 This includes damage from physically coming in contact with the coin and making sure that the plastic insert does not emit any gasses that would cause discoloration or corrosion on the coin's surface.

 The outer housing is made from transparent hard plastic.
 Although this plastic does not directly come in contact with the coin's surface, it is also made out of inert material that will not emit gases or in any way react with the coins metal surface.
 Additionally, they have constructed the outer plastic housing out of high-quality plastic that is optically clear and will not discolor over time.

 Finally, they place a label indicating the coin's denomination, year of minting, other identifying characteristics, and the professional numismatist's opinion of the coin's grade inside the coin holder.
 The coin is then sonically sealed which provides a virtually airtight closure between the upper and lower pieces of the outer house.
 Any effort to remove the coin or tamper with the indicated grade would become evident on the coin's holder.

 Why slab coins

-The primary disadvantage to having your coins slabbed is the cost.
+The primary disadvantage of having your coins slabbed is the cost.
 Costs range from $10 to $30, or more, to submit a coin to a third-party professional coin grading service.
 But the value that you receive back can be priceless.
-Finally, when it comes time to sell your coins, by yourself or by your heirs, there will be no doubt as to how to determine the value of a coin based upon its type and grade as determined by a professional numismatist.
+Finally, when it comes time to sell your coins, by yourself or by your heirs, there will be no doubt as to how to determine the value of a coin because its type and grade have already been determined by a professional numismatist.